hmcts/azure-policy/README.md

 Policies that are to be assigned to a subscription or group of subscriptions are located within the appropriate subscription directory under `assignments/subscriptions`.

 When you've decided on a scope, create a policy assignment file in the appropriate directory.
-Name the file assign.policyname.json e.g. `assign.tagging.json`.
+Name the file assign.policyname.json e.g. `assign.diagnostics.json`.

 ## What scope should I choose?

 Use a subscription scope when you are testing out a policy or if you only want a policy to apply to a single subscription or group of subscriptions.

 Use a management group scope when you want a policy to apply to all subscriptions in the tenant.

+**If a tagging policy exception is required, please use the notScopes in assignments/mgmt-groups/mg-HMCTS/assign.tagging.json**

 ## How to add a new subscription